LoadFont()

 Remarks

-If previously another font was loaded with the same #Font number, then this older font will be automatically freed when loading the new one.
+If another font was previously loaded with the same #Font number, then the older font will be automatically freed when loading the new one.

 Example